310mc/https-310mc.github.io-tl/source/_posts/scout/colorful_autumn.md

 It sounds like you’re cooking the food to make the fair more hype, so it’s not like you’re completely unmotivated, right?
 {% endbubble %}

-{% bubble Midori %}
+{% bubble Midori norsmile %}
-Well, I’m gonna get a little reward… But more importantly, I’m so excited to see the signboard done that I can’t even sleep…♪
+Well, I’m gonna get a little reward… But more importantly, I’m so excited to see the signboards done that I can’t even sleep…♪
 {% endbubble %}

 {% bubble Tetora %}
 Ooh, now you look happy!
-I’m curious to see what kinda signboard it is~♪
+I’m curious to see what kinda signboard they are~♪
 {% endbubble %}

-{% bubble Midori %}
+{% bubble Midori norsmile %}
 Sorry, the data’s in the laptop at home, so I can’t show you.

 My parents told me I could think of what kinda design to make, so I put every bit of effort into it…♪